 Three Movements Of The Market

 The first movement, the primary movement, is the major trend of an asset.
-It is the main shift that shows the asset’s movement towards a bullish trend or a bearish trend.
 It can last from 6 months to several years.
+The main shift shows the asset’s movement towards a bullish trend or a bearish trend.

 Secondary movement refers to medium trends within the primary movement.
 They can either follow the primary trend, rise in bearish markets, or experience a temporary dip in bullish markets.